davidmertenjones/ist-303-team-kanto-project/README.md

 ### <ins>Stakeholders</ins>
 * Patients who need to browse, compare, and manage care options can quickly find the right facility or service.
+* IT and Application Support Teams who ensure infrastructure, security, integration, and smooth operations.
 * Healthcare Providers (physicians, nurses, specialists, therapists) who deliver and coordinate care can quickly compare facilities and streamline referrals.
 * Hospital/Clinic Administrators who manage service offerings, availability, and workflows.
-* IT and Application Support Teams who ensure infrastructure, security, integration, and smooth operations.
 * Healthcare Executives/Leadership who oversee strategy can leverage catalog insights to guide strategic planning and resource allocation.

 ### <ins>User Stories (MVP)</ins>

-### Browse Available Services by Hospital Facilities
+### Search Hospital Facilities by Name, City, or ZIP

-* As a patient, I want to browse available services and find out which hospitals provide them (e.g., lab tests, imaging, surgery centers, urgent care) so I can quickly find what I need.
+1. As a patient, I want to search hospital facilities by name, city, or ZIP code in Los Angeles so I can quickly find the medical facility I need.
   * Priority: 1
+  * Estimate: Requires the service database and search functionality so users can filter services by location field.
+Estimated 5.5 days total.
+    * Extend service database with location fields: 1 day
+    * Add database query logic to support filtering by location: 2 days
+    * UI development for location search and results display: 2 days

+### Browse Hospital by Facility Type

+2. As a patient, I want to browse hospitals by facility type (e.g., urgent care, maternity care, pediatric services, veteran care, and psychiatric services) so I can quickly find the healthcare services I need.
+  * Priority: 1
   * Estimate: Requires database of services as well as system to retrieve records based on user input through UI.
 Time spent to set up database and integrate search feature will be shared among several user tasks.
 Estimated 7.5 days total.
     * Design core service database schema: 2 days
     * Develop backend search for query processing and filtering: 3 days
     * Build UI components for search and results: 2 days

-### Search Hospital Facilities by Name, City, or ZIP

-* As a patient, I want to search hospital facilities by name, city, or ZIP code in Los Angeles so I can quickly find the medical facility I need.
-  * Priority: 1
-  * Estimate: Requires expansion of the service database and search functionality so users can filter services by location field.
-Estimated 5.5 days total.
-    * Extend service database with location fields: 1 day
-    * Add database query logic to support filtering by location: 2 days
-    * UI development for location search and results display: 2 days

 ### View Detailed Provider Information

-* As a patient, I want to view detailed provider information including name, phone, fax, address, website, hours of operation, and available services so that I have all the necessary details to make informed care decisions.
+3. As a patient, I want to view detailed provider information including name, address, phone number, ratings, and available service types (e.g., urgent care, maternity, pediatrics, veteran care, psychiatric services) so I can make informed decisions about my care.
   * Priority: 1
   * Estimate: Requires expansion of the service database with detailed provider information and creating a detail page to display the information to users.
 Estimated 3.5 days total.
     * Extend database with additional provider information fields: 1 day
     * UI for provider detail page layout: 2 days

-### Create Account
+### Create New Accounts

-* As a user (patient, provider, or administrator), I want the option to create an account so that I can access features and role-specific tools.
+4. As an IT administrator or application support team member, I want the ability to create and manage user accounts and assign role-specific access to services, configurations, settings, and tools so that users have the appropriate permissions.
   * Priority: 2
   * Estimate: Requires implementing user registration and login with role-based access, email verification, and secure password handling.
 Estimated 6.5 days total.
     * Create a UI page for user account creation: 3 days
     * Extend database with additional user fields: username, email, location of residence, etc: 3 days

-### Ratings/Reviews

-* As a patient, I want to view and provide ratings or feedback on completed services so that I can share my experience with others and the hospital.

-  * Priority: 2
-  * Estimate: Requires creation of reviews and ratings system linked to users, along with UI for displaying that feedback.
-Estimated 6.5 days total.
-    * Create reviews data model: 2 days
-    * UI for review submission form and review display: 2 days
-    * UI for administrator moderation controls: 2 days

-### Provider Offerings
+### View Provider Services

-* As a provider, I want to view the catalog of services offered in my facility so that I can recommend appropriate options to patients.
+5. As a healthcare provider, I want to view the types of services available at my facility (e.g., urgent care, maternity, pediatrics, veteran care, psychiatric services) so I can recommend appropriate options to patients.
   * Priority: 2
   * Estimate: Creating an alternate view of the catalogue specifically for providers.
 Estimated 3.5 days total.
     * Filter services by provider/facility: 1 day